FedeIII/chatbot-demo/README.md

-# LegifAI - Legal Consultation API
+# LegifAI - Legal Consultation API & Web Interface

-A FastAPI-based legal consultation chatbot that provides advice based on BOE (Boletín Oficial del Estado) documents using RAG (Retrieval-Augmented Generation).
-The chatbot follows a structured consultation flow with persistent conversation history.
+A complete legal consultation solution that provides advice based on BOE (Boletín Oficial del Estado) documents using RAG (Retrieval-Augmented Generation).
+Includes both a FastAPI backend with REST endpoints and a beautiful Gradio web interface, all deployed as a single service.

 ## Features